egreiner/IegTools.Sequencer/README.md

 ## IgnoreTag
-Use the IgnoreTag as prefix for an state to tell the Validator not to check this state for counterpart-plausibility.
+Use the IgnoreTag as prefix for a state to tell the Validator not to check this state for counterpart-plausibility.

 Example:
 ``` C#